 The review will determine if the topic of the presentation is acceptable for the Wavefront program.
 Members of the Wavefront program committee will be assigned as shepherds to the submissions that pass the review, and presenters can use feedback from the review to focus the presentation materials for the Wavefront audience.

-By mid-June, the draft presentation (slides, audio, or video) will need to be submitted to the Wavefront program committee, for further feedback to make sure that the presentation delivers a clear and practical message.
+By the end of June, the draft presentation (slides, audio, or video) will need to be submitted to the Wavefront program committee, for further feedback to make sure that the presentation delivers a clear and practical message.

-Presenters can submit a 2-page revised presentation summary of their presentation in late July that will be included in the SPLASH Companion and in the ACM Digital Library.
+Upon notification presenters can submit a 2-page revised presentation summary of their presentation using the ACM SIGPLAN Conference Template in early August that will be included in the SPLASH Companion and in the ACM Digital Library.